Computer repair scams to avoid.

 New to the business.

-With the economy going bad alot of computer hobbiest jump in and try to make some money by getting into computer repair.
+When the economy goes bad, a lot of computer hobbyists jump in and try to make some money by getting into computer repair.
 While there is nothing wrong with starting a new business many get in over their heads and just don’t have the real world computer repair experience needed to walk into any home or office and be able to do any repair.

 If you look at Backpage or Craigslist you see lots of people running ads.
-What you don’t see is the same people month after month in most cases.
+What you don’t see is the same people month after month and year after year.
 Most new computer repair businesses go bust in the first 6 months.

 Wow, this sounds bad are there any honest technicians?